Gautam Buddha Nagar district: Police administration

 district).
 These two Commissionerates were the first to be created in the state of Uttar Pradesh.

 The Gautam Buddha Nagar Commissionerate is headed by a police Commissioner, who is an Inspector-General (IG) rank official, assisted by two Additional Commissioners — one each for law and order, and crime and headquarters — who are of Deputy Inspector General rank.
 Its current Commissioner is Laxmi Singh, a 2000-batch IPS officer.
 These top three officials are reported to by seven deputy commissioners of the SP rank, nine additional deputy commissioner of police and 17 assistant commissioners of police of the deputy SP rank.

 The district is divided into three zones – Noida, Central Noida and Greater Noida - consisting of 29 police stations.
 Zone One is Noida, comprising 10 stations of Sector 20, Sector 24, Sector 39, Sector 58, Sector 49, Expressway and Women's police station.
 Zone Two, Central Noida, comprising parts of Noida, Greater Noida, and Greater Noida West, has nine stations – Phase 2, Phase 3, Bisrakh, Ecotech 3, Surajpur and Badalpur.
 Zone Three, Greater Noida, has nine police stations — Sector Beta 2, Knowledge Park, Site V, Dadri, Jarcha, Dankaur, Rabupura, Ecotech 1 and Jewar.

 As of 14 January 2020, Gautam Buddha Nagar had 3,869 police personnel — 42 inspectors, 459 sub-inspectors, 972 head constables and 2,396 constables.

-Politics

-Gautam Buddha Nagar district has three assembly seats i.e. Noida, Dadri and Jewar.
-These three assembly seats of GB Nagar district along with Sikandrabad and Khurja assembly seats of Bulandshahr district fall under the Gautam Buddha Nagar Lok Sabha constituency.